Are you looking for cool things to do in Zaragoza, Spain?

 Centrally located, just 50 m from Zaragoza’s impressive Basilica of Our Lady of Pilar, Hostal Plaza offers air-conditioned rooms with flat-screen TVs and free WiFi.
 Featuring tiled floors, all rooms are heated and come with a desk and wardrobe.
 Each has a private bathroom with a shower.
 The family-run guest house has vending machines and a shared TV lounge.
 There is a tour desk and luggage storage is offered.

-Price: Starts at $43 per night for Double or Twin Room including taxes and charges, add $4 for breakfast (optional), and it’s non-refundable.
+Price: Starts at $43 per night for Da double or Twin Room including taxes and charges, add $4 for breakfast (optional), and it’s non-refundable.

 Hotel Río Arga is on one of central Zaragoza’s main shopping streets, just 3 minutes’ walk from the Pilar Basílica.
 It offers a 24-hour reception and air-conditioned rooms with free Wi-Fi.
 The soundproofed rooms at the Río Arga feature flat-screen satellite TV and a private balcony.
 The private bathroom also comes with a hairdryer.
 There are vending machines for snacks and drinks in the lobby.
 There is a tourist information office next to the Pilar Basílica.